VKBobyr/ts-data-class/readme.md

 ```

 Parsers are of the form `(v: unknown) => T`, but the package provides a few commonly used ones like `NumberParser` , `StringParser`, and `Defined`.

+Most of the provided parsers also take modifiers which are applied to the field.
+Modifiers are of the form `(T) => T`.

 As long as `strict` is set to `true` in `tsconfig.json`, typescript will provide useful errors and warnings as to which parsers are missing and whether they result in expected types